Study Abroad Opportunities

 Summer internships require 200 hours of time, typically 20 hours a week for 10 weeks.
 Other internships scheduled during the rest of the school year are designed individually, but are usually between 150 and 180 hours.
 There are no internship stipends, but travel stipends will

 be available to interns in financial need.
-For more information, please contact the internship coordinator at (404) 248-5445.

 Georgia WAND, Atlanta, Georgia: